allisonjr-bamfordrk/notes/README.md

 # 2024-02-12
 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's easy to read and understand, not only for others but also for your future self.
 Complexity often breeds bugs and hinders maintainability.
 Optimize for clarity and modularity, using well-named variables and functions, and following established design patterns.
 Remember, 'Premature optimization is the root of all evil' as Donald Knuth wisely stated.
 Lastly, always strive to continuously learn and adapt to new technologies and best practices, keeping in mind that coding is as much about problem-solving as it is about writing actual lines of code."

+# 2024-02-13
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and principles of software development.
+By constantly learning and improving your skills, you will become a more valuable asset to your team or organization.

+One of the most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, analyze the issue, break it down into smaller components, then use critical thinking and creativity to come up with an effective solution.
+Practice debugging and testing your code, which will help you identify and fix potential errors before they become larger problems.
+Additionally, always be open to feedback and suggestions from others, because this can lead to improvements in your work and overall understanding of your craft.